dragoonDorise/pegasus-rp2-metadata/README.md

 When it's finished you will have a media folder inside of every of your rom systems.
 Copy this media folder to your RP2 using the methods described before and you my friend, are finally done!

-Example: The path the media folder in tour RP2 for Super Nintendo should be:
+Example: The path the media folder in your RP2 for Super Nintendo should be:

 roms/snes/media